 4. Consider grades from a student perspective, for example at GCSE in English and Mathematics when deciding to submit grades 3 and 4.
 Gavin Williamson has said ‘My priority now is to ensure no young person faces a barrier when it comes to moving onto the next stage of their lives – whether that’s further or higher education, an apprenticeship or a job’.

 5. If you have a sixth form, consider the grades students require to study Level 3 qualifications in your setting and whether it would have been most likely that a student would have achieved these.

 6. If you have a sixth form, consider UCAS offers and whether it was most likely that a student would have achieved these.

 7. If you have Connect Interactive, you can also use the Monitoring Accuracy tools to see how accurately subjects and teachers predicted final grades in 2019, when they were most accurate and to what extent individual student ‘predictions’ have varied during 2019-20.

-8. If you have Connect Interactive, upload gradepoints so that you are able to analyse value-added progress by school/college, by subject, by student group and student.
-Crucially, when you receive the awarded grades ‘before the end of July’ you will then easily be able to assess the impact of the external moderation processes overall, by subject etc.
+8. If you have Connect Interactive, upload grade-points so that you are able to analyse value-added progress by school/college, by subject, by student group and student.
+Crucially, when you receive the awarded grades ‘before the end of July’ you will then be easily able to assess the impact of the external moderation processes overall, by subject etc.

-9. Alps value-added analysis will demonstrate grade discrepancies, accuracy evidence and trends through time and will be useful evidence if you need to appeal against finally awarded grades.
+9. Alps value added analysis will demonstrate grade discrepancies, accuracy evidence and trends through time and will be useful evidence if you need to appeal against finally awarded grades.

 Applied General / Vocational qualifications